kennep/milescamp-rust-workshop/README.md

 ## Taking Rust for a spin

-To get to know your chosen IDE and the Rust language a little before the workshop, I recommend you read through
+To get to know your chosen editor/IDE and the Rust language a little before the workshop, I recommend you read through
 [Chapter 1](https://doc.rust-lang.org/stable/book/ch01-00-getting-started.html)
 of the [Rust Programming Language](https://doc.rust-lang.org/stable/book/) book,